7 min read

 Week 3: The ovulation phase

 During your ovulation phase, your body enjoys the fruit of its labor and releases a precious egg.
-All the hard work your body has done over the last couple of weeks has been leading up to this point.
+All the hard work your body has done over the last couple of weeks has led up to this point.

 • Throw yourself into your projects.